hoZer347/Loom/README.md

 - Skeleton for a Modern C++ Game Engine, built with ImGui and OpenGL as a backend
 - Features thread safe memory management, and an Entity-Component system
 - Uses modern C++ features such as modules and std::barrier
-- Currently postponed due to modules not being supported with WASM
+- NOTE: Currently postponed due to modules not being supported with WASM, see Loom WASM for a more developed version.
+I'm keeping it to show off my modern C++ skills

 *Loom ImGui:*
 - Imported ImGui implementation using an OpenGL backend